google-research/google-research/marot/README.md

       to select specific segments rather than just specific error ratings.
     - **aggrDocSeg.metrics** is an object keyed by the metric name and then by system name.
 It provides the segment's metric scores (including MQM) for all systems for which a metric is available for that segment.
+Note that the metric scores in this are unfiltered.
     - **aggrDocSegSys** is just an alias for metadata.segment.
   - **Example**: docSegId > 10 || severity == 'Major'
   - **Example**: target.indexOf('thethe') >= 0
   - **Example**: metadata.marked_text.length >= 10
   - **Example**: aggrDocSeg.sevsBySystem['System-42'].includes('Major')
+  - **Example**: aggrDocSeg.metrics['MQM']['System-42'] < 3.
+This only
+    includes segments on which System-42's MQM score is < 3.
   - **Example**: aggrDocSegSys.metrics['MQM'] > 4 &&
     (aggrDocSegSys.metrics['BLEURT-X'] ??
-1) < 0.1.
+0) < 0.6. this selects doc+seg+sys
+    where MQM scor/nume is > 1 and Bleurt-X score is < 0.6, with a missing
+    Bleurt-X score being treated as 0.
   - **Example**: JSON.stringify(aggrDocSeg.sevcatsBySystem).includes('Major/Fl')
   - You can examine the metadata associated with any using the **Log metadata** interface shown in the **Filters** section.
 This can be useful for crafting filter expressions.
+  - If the filter expression throws an error an any data row (because of some missing fields, for example), then that row is considered to be excluded by the filter.

 ## Significance tests
 When there are multiple systems that have been evaluated on common document